 Yes, a beneficiary can also serve as an administrator of an estate.
-In Pennsylvania, the administrator or executor is typically appointed by the decedent in their will or chosen by the court if there is no will.
-It is common for a trusted family member or friend to act as the administrator, who may also be a beneficiary under the will or intestacy laws.
+In Pennsylvania, the administrator or executor is typically appointed by the decedent in their will, or chosen by the court if there is no will.
+It's common for a trusted family member or friend to act as the administrator, who may also be a beneficiary under the will or intestacy laws.

-According to the Pennsylvania Consolidated Statutes, an administrator can sell personal property.
-Before selling any real estate, the administrator must usually get court approval.
+According to the Pennsylvania Consolidated Statutes, an estate administrator can sell personal property.
+However, before selling any real estate, the administrator must usually get court approval.
 The administrator must ensure the property sells at a fair price.
-They distribute proceeds according to the decedent’s wishes or the state’s intestacy laws.
+Then, they distribute proceeds according to the decedent’s wishes or the state’s intestacy laws.

 - The number of assets